DCC-EX/dcc-ex.github.io/docs/get-started/index.rst

 The Components of a Full System
 -------------------------------

-- **Command Station** - An Arduino with a motorboard and the DCC-EX uploadable firmware
+- **Command Station** - An Arduino with a motor board and the DCC-EX uploadable firmware
-- **Controller** - A Throttle/CAB such as WebThrottle-EX, JMRI, Engine Driver, etc.
+- **Controller** - A Throttle/CAB such as WebThrottle-EX, JMRI, Engine Driver, etc
-- **Power** - A DC power supply for the motor board to the track and optionally one for the Arduino
+- **Power** - A DC power supply for the motor board to the track, and optionally one for the Arduino
-- **A "main" track** aka "operations" track - most people already have this, it's your layout
+- **A "main" track** aka "Operations" track - most people already have this: it's your layout
-- **A "programming" track** aka "service" track - a short section of track that you will use to program locomotives (see section on layout)
+- **A "programming" track** aka "Service" track - a short section of track that you will use to program locomotives (see section on layout)
-- **A Train** Specifically, a locomotive equipped with a DCC decoder (either a standard or sound decoder)
+- **A Train** - Specifically, a locomotive equipped with a DCC decoder (either a standard or sound decoder)

 What you need